OpenConext/OpenConext-pdp/README.md

 ## Miscellaneous

+### Design considerations

+The XACML framework works with policies defined in XML.
+We store the policies as XML strings in the database.
+However to effectively let XACML evaluate policies we need to convert them to the internal XACML format - see [PdpApplicationTest](pdp-server/src/main/java/pdp/xacml/OpenConextEvaluationContextFactory).

+Working with XML on the pdp-gui does not work well and we want to keep the pdp-gui simple.
+Therefore the PdpPolicyDefinition is used as an intermediate format for policies that is easy to work with for the pdp-gui and also enables the server to transform it easily into the desired - yet very complex - XML format.

+Using the internal XACML Policy class hierarchy for communication back and forth with the client was not an option because of the cyclic dependencies in the hierarchy (and not desirable because of the complexity it would have caused).

 ### Local database content

 We don't provide flyway migrations to load initial policies.
 You need to work with the GUI to define and store them.
 However to test locally against